Roadmap & Burndown

 Besides being a reporting feature, Burndown charts can be effectively used for Rollout planning as well.

-Planning by
+Planning by Checklists

-Planning by
+Planning by Client Groups

 Once you assign an inventory to a planning method, you can no longer change the planning method.
 So please think carefully beforehand about which planning method you want to choose.